jufa/AurorEyeASI/README.md

 ## Contact
 jeremy@jufaintermedia.com or in this repository as an issue

-## Terms
+## Terms of Use
-see LICENSE.md
+Please see LICENSE.md

 ## Warranty
-All information is provided as-is and without warranty.
-The user of this software, hardware, and components does so at their own risk and assumes all liability.
+Please see LICENSE.md

 ## Hardware
 The current version of the hardware minimizes power switching/conditioning by using a battery pack with pass through charging, suitable output and charge ports and a status display.
 An alternate version using a LiFePo4 pack is listed below.